khayama/software/about.md

 - Debian 9 (HVM)
 - RHEL 6 (PV)
 - RHEL 7 (HVM)
-- Ubuntu 14 (PV/HVM) defaults to PV boot mode, but you can to toggle to HVM boot mode
 - Ubuntu 16 (PV/HVM) defaults to PV boot mode, but you can to toggle to HVM boot mode
 - Windows 2012 (HVM)
 - Windows 2012 R2 (HVM)